22/09 6:30 PM

 "I could've gone to Europe [at 16]," Adams admitted.
 "I could have waited until I was 18 to play my first game and maybe had 10 games under my belt by now, but instead I have 70 [in MLS].
 I'm more established now and I'm more prepared for the next challenge."

-Former Energie Cottbus and 1860 Munich captain Berhalter is the man who has been tasked with getting the US men's national team back on track.
+Former Energie Cottbus and 1860 Munich captain Berhalter was the man tasked with getting the US men's national team back on track.
 As well as spending seven years playing in Germany, the 46-year-old New Jersey native holds a coaching licence from the prestigious DFB academy in Cologne, and therefore knows exactly what the Bundesliga has to offer.

 "The Bundesliga is a top league in the world, so that's taken into consideration when you consider a player's performance," Berhalter told bundesliga.com.
 "For us to be a top team in the world we need players performing in top leagues in the world.
 This is a high-level programme, and if you can perform here that means you're a high-level player."